b38tn1k/chordtoy/README.md

 # chordtoy

+This version will work with multiple individual MIDI input channels - one input channel for Pad/Arp function, and another input channel for the Strum routines.
+Also cleans up some of the Note Off routines.

 not an arpeggiator :-P

 I am not that great at building cases, here are my v1 and v2 prototypes.